 Most simple applications will require only the adjustable functions found in the first menu.
 When you scroll through the functions list with the PGM key, at Function 6 the list will complete its cycle and return to Function 0.
-Note that the Program Enable LED goes off when you reach Function 6.
-This indicates that you cannot modify this function without a password.
+Note that the Program Enable LED goes off when

-ONLY QUALIFIED ELECTRICAL PERSONNEL FAMILIAR WITH THE CONSTRUCTION AND OP-ERATION OF THIS EQUIPMENT AND THE HAZARDS INVOLVED SHOULD START, ADJUST, OP-ERATE, AND/OR SERVICE IT.
+ONLY GUALIFIED ELECTRICAL PERSONNEL FAMILIAR WITH THE CONSTRUCTION AND OP-ERATION OF THIS EQUIPMENT AND THE HAZARDS INVOLVED SHOULD START, ADJUST, OP-ERATE, AND/OR SERVICE IT.
 READ AND UNDERSTAND THIS MANUAL IN ITS ENTIRETY BE-FORE PROCEEDING.
 FAILURE TO OBSERVE THIS PRECAU-TION COULD RESULT IN SE-VERE BODILY INJURY OR LOSS OF LIFE.